ibm-cloud-docs/sap-hana-power/hana-power-considerations.md

 #### Private network
 {: #network_connectivity_private}

-A private network is required for the connection of your virtual instances with systems outside of the colocation and for communication between multiple instances in an SAP three-tier system.
+A private network is required for the connection of your virtual instances with systems outside of the {{site.data.keyword.IBM_notm}} data centers and for communication between multiple instances in an SAP three-tier system.
 This is an internal network that can be used to connect individual {{site.data.keyword.powerSys_notm}}s with each other.

 #### Public network
 {: #network_connectivity_public}